 Has occurred in Lambeth workhouse a little while ago,

-And through the parish is causing great sensation.
+And through the parish is causing a great sensation.

 The mystery of the place to explore, sir, Says he, without a doubt, I shall then find out,